 Formal Complaints Form

 - Once this complaint is received by the GaDOE, a team will determine that the allegation(s) can be investigated and begin its investigation as appropriate.
-Once the complaint is received by the local system, they will contact you to present a proposal to try to resolve the complaint.
-If you accept their proposal to resolve the complaint, the GaDOE will discontinue the investigation.
+Once the complaint is received by the local system, they may contact you to present a proposal to try to resolve the complaint.
+If you accept their proposal to resolve the complaint and you withdraw your complaint, the GaDOE will discontinue the investigation.
 If you do not reach an agreement, the investigation will continue.

 - In addition to the system having the opportunity to present a proposal, you have available to you the mediation process.
 Mediation is also available to you at no cost.
 Mediation is a nonadversarial process conducted by a qualified and impartial mediator who is trained in effective mediation techniques to resolve disputes.
 If you choose to participate in the mediation process, your complaint investigation may still proceed.
 The timeline for the complaint may be extended if you and the system agree to partake in mediation.
 If you reach an agreement in mediation, a written agreement will be developed and implemented.
 Mediation is legally binding in a State or District court.
 If you reach agreement, the complaint will be closed.
 If agreement is not reached, the complaint investigation will continue and a decision of compliance made by the GaDOE.